-- Have a current CIAA inspection sticker on display at all times and be in good mechanical condition and capable of passing a vehicle inspection as outlined in appendix A3; - Be tagged "OUT OF SERVICE" when broken- until repairs can be affected.
-In the event equipment cannot be repaired within 72 hours, written notice must be given to airport operations section detailing repair status and reason for expected delays; - Have hoses or cables on equipment securely stowed before the unit is moved; - Have a working safety beacon mounted in a location above the driver which allows 360° visibility; - Not have any defects to control or braking systems; - Not have any leaks of lubricants, coolants or contents; - Have proper seating, working lights, safe tires and sound bodywork; - Have all manufacturer installed safeguards and bumpers in serviceable condition in the event it must come in contact with aircraft for proper operation;
+- Have a current CIAA inspection sticker on display at all times and be in good mechanical condition and capable of passing a vehicle inspection as outlined in appendix A3; - Be tagged "OUT OF SERVICE" when broken and removed from the Apron immediately until repairs can be affected.
+Once repaired, said equipment must pass inspection from the CIAA appointed mechanic before being put back into use on the Apron; - Have hoses or cables on equipment securely stowed before the unit is moved; - Have a working safety beacon mounted in a location above the driver which allows 360° visibility; - Not have any defects to control or braking systems; - Not have any leaks of lubricants, coolants or contents; - Have proper seating, working lights, safe tires and sound bodywork;

-- Present a clean and professional appearance as to paint (void of surface rust), markings and state of the equipment; - Never move across the path of taxiing aircraft or embarking and disembarking passengers without a proper safety guide. - Not be driven faster than 5 MPH when approaching or leaving an aircraft; - Only be removed from the GHE staging area 15 minutes before flight is scheduled to arrive and may be positioned outside of the aircraft parking area.
-G.S.E. will not move towards an aircraft until the aircraft has come to a complete stop, chocks are positioned, engines shut down, anti-collision beacons switched off, and if applicable, ground/ flight deck contact established. - Note-Once the aircraft has been serviced and either secured for the evening or pushed back to the taxi line for departure-ALL GHE SHALL BE RETURNED TO THE APPROPRIATE PARKING SPOT IN THE GHE STAGING AREA!
+- Have all manufacturer installed safeguards and bumpers in serviceable condition in the event it must come in contact with aircraft for proper operation; - Present a clean and professional appearance as to paint (void of surface rust), markings and state of the equipment; - Never move across the path of taxiing aircraft or embarking and disembarking passengers without a proper safety guide. - Not be driven faster than 5 MPH when approaching or leaving an aircraft; - Only be removed from the GHE staging area 15 minutes before flight is scheduled to arrive and may be positioned outside of the aircraft parking area.
+G.S.E. will not move towards an aircraft until the aircraft has come to a complete stop, chocks are positioned, engines shut down, anti-collision beacons switched off, and if applicable, ground/ flight deck contact established. - Note-Once the aircraft has been serviced and either secured for the evening or pushed back to the taxi line for departure- ALL GHE SHALL BE RETURNED TO THE APPROPRIATE PARKING SPOT IN THE GHE STAGING AREA!